pepiamodeo/Bostal_etal_2026/readme.md

-# Data and R scripts for the article Bostal *et al.* 2026
-## *Maintaining Low Densities or Achieving Eradication?
-Evaluating Feral Horse Management Strategies under Different Predation Scenarios*
+# Data and R scripts for the article *Maintaining Low Densities or Achieving Eradication?
+Evaluating Feral Horse Management Strategies under Different Predation Scenarios* 2026

-Authors:

-Bostal Franco

-Amodeo Martín R.

-Scorolli Alberto L.

-Zalba Sergio M.

 This repository will be preserved by Zenodo at publication